 The Wilmington & Western Railroads original scope of work was to replace the old obsolete “U” style engine block because it was problematic with leaking water into the crankcase and lube oil system.
 The Wilmington & Wilmington Railroad also desired to have the following other components rebuilt: air compressor, main generator, radiators, and to replace the old electrical system with a modern upgrade.
 The Wilmington & Western desired to have a “B” style engine block rebuilt and placed into the 8408.
 However, McHugh Locomotive & Equipment recommended and supplied a re-manufactured 6 cylinder 567-C, because the “B” style engine block over time can have the same defective issues occur as on the old “U” or “A” type engine blocks.

 After the 8408 arrived at the McHugh facility the Wilmington & Western Railroad decided to have a complete overhaul preformed to the locomotive.
-The result it that the 8408 would now receive a “total frame up restoration” to provide the corrective measures required to repair all of the remaining defects so the locomotive would be fully restored back to safe operating condition.
+The result it that the 8408 would now receive a “total frame up restoration” to provide the corrective measures required to repair all of the remaining defects and the 8408 would now be fully restored back to safe operating condition.
 This work now included major structural and mechanical repairs, along with rebuilding both of the old worn out truck assemblies.
 The 6-1/2″ x 12″ roller bearing axle wheel sets where reconditioned and the four traction motors were repaired as necessary.

 McHugh Locomotive & Equipment stepped in an offered to donated that portion of the cab restoration work.
 However, a condition set by JC McHugh was that the 8408 locomotive would not be repainted into its former paint scheme and lettered Wilmington & Western.
 JC McHugh’s requirement for this donation was that the historic SW-1 locomotive would be painted back into its heritage railroad paint scheme and lettered Baltimore & Ohio.

 History Colorado’s / Georgetown Loop Railroad operated by: Historic Rail Adventures LLC contracts McHugh Locomotive & Equipment to rebuild a very unique diesel electric locomotive.